-Naweed Naqvi obtained his PhD from the Maharaja Sayajirao University of Baroda (India) and the International Rice Research Institute (Philippines) in 1995.
-He worked as a Rockefeller Foundation Fellow at IRRI until 1997, when he moved to the Institute of Molecular Agrobiology, Singapore for a postdoctoral stint prior to setting up his independent research group focusing primarily on fungal pathogenesis.
-He joined the Temasek Life Sciences Laboratory as a Senior Scientist in 2002, and serves as an adjunct Associate Professor at the Nanyang Technological University and the National University of Singapore.
+Naweed Naqvi obtained his PhD from the Maharaja Sayajirao University of Baroda (India) and the International Rice Research Institute (IRRI, Philippines) in 1995.
+He worked as a Rockefeller Foundation Fellow at IRRI until 1997, when he moved to the Institute of Molecular Agrobiology, Singapore for a postdoctoral stint in eukaryotic cell division.
+He subsequently started his independent research group at IMA focusing primarily on Fungal Pathogenesis.
+He joined the Temasek Life Sciences Laboratory as a Senior Scientist in 2002, and serves as an Adjunct Professor at the National University of Singapore.

 For information on PhD studies at TLL, click HERE

-Research Projects My research group explores the basic molecular-genetic mechanisms underlying fungal pathogenesis.
-The long-term goal being the elucidation of specific developmental and physiological programs evolved by fungal pathogens to infect and colonize host tissues.
-Presently, we utilize the blast fungus Magnaporthe grisea, and its host Rice, as a model pathosystem for understanding fungal virulence and host specificity.
-We rely on molecular genetics, cell biology, biochemistry and functional genomics as tools to understand the molecular and regulatory basis of the infection-related development in fungal pathogens and to elucidate the underlying basis of the fungus-host interactions.
+My research group explores the basic molecular-genetic mechanisms underlying fungal pathogenesis and host-pathogen interaction.
+The long-term goal being the elucidation of specific signaling and metabolic programs evolved by fungal pathogens to infect and colonize host tissues.
+We utilize the blast fungus Magnaporthe oryzae, and its major host, Rice, as a model pathosystem for understanding fungal virulence and host specificity.
+We rely on molecular genetics, cell biology, systems biology, chemical biology and synthetic biology approaches to understand the molecular and regulatory basis of infection-related development and to elucidate the stimulus-response relationship underlying fungus-plant interactions.